 Catalina Yacht Club - Dating back to 1924, the yacht club is full of Catalina Island history and rich lore.

 Civil War Barracks - Now serving as the headquarters for the Isthmus Yacht, the barracks date back to the American Civil War.

 Electric Incline Railway - Constructed in 1908, the railway took passengers from the end of Crescent Ave, up and over Buena VIsta Point, down to Lovers Cove.

 Green Pleasure Pier – The Green Pleasure Pier is still a hub of activity.
-It is home to the Catalina Island Chamber of Commerce & Visitors Bureau’s Visitors Center, where you can get information seven days a week.
+It is home to the Love Catalina Island Tourism Authority’s Visitor Center, where you can get information seven days a week.
 You can also find tours, water activities, dive centers, and some great places to eat on the 407-foot pier.